 There will be a beautiful peace between the former enemies: the Jews and the Gentiles.
 Isaiah uses common Old Testament imagery of the Jews being God's flock and the Gentiles being likened to predatory animals.
 The power of the Gospel to change people is prophesied is this verse.

-The idea of the renewal of a Golden Age, as it is called, is found in other ancient writers, among them the Greeks and Romans.
+The idea of the renewal of a Golden Age, as it is called, is found in other ancient writers, among them the Greeks & Romans.
 The wild beasts grow tame, serpents & poisonous herbs grow harmless, all is peace & harmony, plenty & happiness.

-The Roman poet Virgil's who died in 19 BC wrote in his Eclogue: The serpent's brood shall die.
+The serpent's brood shall die.
 The sacred ground shall weeds & noxious plants refuse to bear.
 Nor shall flocks fear the great lions, the mighty wolf, that round the mighty enclosure prowled to leap the fence, now plots not on the fold.
+Virgil's Eclogue.